Yasaman1997/Microprocessors-1/README.md

 Lets talk a bit about the flash(program) memory in ATmega16.
 The flash memory in ATmega16 is a **In-system On-chip programmable memory** that contains **16 Kbytes** of space.
 Since the instructions need at most 16 or 32 bits in to run, the words in program memory are 16 bits, Hence there are 8K of these 16-bit words that is 16Kbytes in total.
 The program memory is separated into two main parts: The **Boot** section and the **Application** section.
 The flash memory is able to be programmed about **1000** times.
 The **program counter** in ATmega16 is a **13 bit register**, hence it can point to the 8K space in the program memory.

+## I/O Read and processing example
+In this example, I'll show you how to read the data from an specific I/O address and processing that data with swap,tst and ...
+This is an awesome example to learn more about ATmega16 programming.